 Catalytic Converter Prices by Country: Regional Comparison

 Converter values vary across the region based on the typical vehicle mix, local regulations, and market maturity.
 Gulf countries generally command higher average prices due to their concentration of large SUVs and luxury vehicles, while South Asian markets see more volume in smaller vehicles with correspondingly lower individual converter values.
+For example, the catalytic converter price in Bangladesh sits at the lower end of the range given its older, smaller-engine fleet, while the Saudi Arabia autocatalyst market is buoyed by the large SUVs and trucks that carry richer, higher-value converters.

 Regional Price Comparison (2026)